Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: The systems of simply-typed modal lambda calculi

-The simplest version of the actuality operator is $\lbd{p}{A\rightarrow B}{pc}$, which has type $(A\rightarrow B)\rightarrow B$, where $A$ is a state type, $B$ is a type reserved for truth-values, and $\typd{c}{A}$ is a constant.
+To illustrate the usefulness of constants, consider: \begin{exa}[Actuality operators: named worlds vs. diagonals] The simplest version of the actuality operator is $\lbd{p}{A\rightarrow B}{pc}$, which has type $(A\rightarrow B)\rightarrow B$, where $A$ is a state type, $B$ is a type reserved for truth-values, and $\typd{c}{A}$ is a constant.
 If $c$ is the actual world, then the actuality operator just takes a proposition $p$ and evaluates it at the actual world.
-The traditional discussion in propositional and predicate modal logics is whether this actuality operator is an expressive enrichment (cf. \cite{Hazen1978-ic}, \cite{Hazen2013-ob}).
-In $\mltup$, the question is then whether constants are an expressive enrichment, and as usual one can use automorphisms to show that they are.\footnote{We do not develop this point further for lack of space.
-E.g. one would have to define automorphisms for the semantics in \S\ref{sec:semantics}.}

 There is also a distinct actuality operator $\lbd{p}{A\rightarrow A\rightarrow B}{\lbd{v}{A}{pvv}}$.
 If $B$ is again a type reserved for truth-values, then this term intuitively takes the proposition $p$, which takes two state arguments, and when given a single state argument $v$ returns the diagonal $pvv$.
 As a lambda term, this actuality operator is the Warbler of combinatory logic (Definition~\ref{defn:typedcombo}, cf. Definition~\ref{defn:typedcombo2} for pure combinatory logic).
 In modal logic itself, this actuality operator is widespread in two-dimensional logics (cf. \cite{Davies1980-ym}, \cite{Nimtz2017-qu}). \end{exa}